-Whilst the rules relating to the application of governing law will be largely unaffected after Brexit, for purposes of the laws governing jurisdiction and the recognition and enforcement of judgments, from 'exit' day the UK will be considered a third country and outside the current EU rules in the event that a Future Relationship Agreement cannot be agreed.
-Parties who have previously chosen the jurisdiction of the English courts should review such clauses to assess whether English jurisdiction will still be suitable in the event of a 'no deal' Brexit.
+Whilst the rules relating to the application of governing law will be largely unaffected after Brexit, for purposes of the laws governing jurisdiction and the recognition and enforcement of judgments, at the end of the transition period the UK will be considered a third country and outside the current EU rules in the event that a Future Relationship Agreement cannot be agreed.
+Parties who have previously chosen the jurisdiction of the English courts should review such clauses to assess whether English jurisdiction will still be suitable in the event that a Future Relationship Agreement is not agreed.

 The current rules governing jurisdiction and the recognition and enforcement of judgments are largely contained within the Brussels Recast Regulation and the Lugano Convention.
-These rules will no longer apply in the UK after Brexit (except for any transitional period) and cannot be re- incorporated into UK statute law after 'exit' day via the EUWA because they require reciprocity to operate (in contrast to the position with Rome I and Rome II).
+These rules will no longer apply in the UK at the end of the transitional period and cannot be re- incorporated into UK statute law via the EUWA because they require reciprocity to operate (in contrast to the position with Rome I and Rome II).

 Exclusive English Jurisdiction Clauses

 The Hague Convention requires exclusive jurisdiction clauses in the signatory states to be upheld by the courts of those states and also provides in signatory states, for the enforcement of judgments concerning contracts containing such clauses.
-This means that an exclusive jurisdiction clause, drafted in accordance with the Hague Convention rules, in favour of the English courts, will be upheld by UK and EU courts if entered into after the end of the transition period and if a Future Relationship Agreement has not been agreed.
+This means that an exclusive jurisdiction clause, drafted in accordance with The Hague Convention rules, in favour of the English courts, will be upheld by UK and EU courts if entered into after the end of the transition period and if a Future Relationship Agreement has not been agreed.
 Arguably the position will be the same for contracts entered into after 1 October 2015, the date that the UK acceded as an EU Member State.
-In addition, enforcing a UK judgment concerning a contract containing an exclusive jurisdiction clause will be enforceable in EU member states (and other contracting States) from the dates referred to above.
+In addition, a UK judgment concerning a contract containing an exclusive jurisdiction clause will be enforceable in EU member states (and other contracting States) from the dates referred to above.
 This is a very important mechanism in maintaining the enforceability of English court judgments in EU member states after the end of the transition period.

 Enforcement of Judgments

 An exclusive jurisdiction clause is appropriate where the parties have assets in the nominated jurisdiction as it allows for any resulting judgment to be enforced against the assets in that jurisdiction.
 Currently this means that if the exclusive jurisdiction of the English courts is chosen the resulting judgment will be enforced in any of the EU 27 member states as a result of the reciprocal arrangements in place.
-This position will remain unchanged for such agreements dated after a 'no deal' Brexit in light of the UK's accession to The Hague Convention in the event that a Future Relationship Agreement has not been agreed, provided that the exclusive jurisdiction clause is drafted in accordance with the rules laid down in the Hague Convention.
+This position will remain unchanged for such agreements dated after the end of the transition period in light of the UK's accession to The Hague Convention in the event that a Future Relationship Agreement has not been agreed, provided that the exclusive jurisdiction clause is drafted in accordance with the rules laid down in The Hague Convention.
 So, on this basis, international parties who choose English law and the exclusive jurisdiction of the English courts will be able to resolve disputes in the English courts and enforce any judgment in any of the EU Member States where the counterparty holds assets, where the dispute concerns an agreement containing an exclusive jurisdiction clause for the English courts.

-However, if the parties have drafted a non- exclusive English jurisdiction clause or an asymmetric jurisdiction clause, perhaps because one of them does not have assets in England & Wales, the reciprocity of the current enforcement regime will disappear at the end of the transition period and The Hague Convention will not apply to such arrangements.
+However, if the parties have drafted a non- exclusive English jurisdiction clause or an asymmetric jurisdiction clause, perhaps because one of them does not have assets in England and Wales, the reciprocity of the current enforcement regime will disappear at the end of the transition period and The Hague Convention will not apply to such arrangements.
 This will create uncertainty, at least in the absence of a Future Relationship Agreement.
 This may be of major concern and therefore, the parties in that situation should instead consider using arbitration as a method of resolving a dispute as the enforcement of arbitration awards will be unaffected by Brexit.

 Other types of Jurisdiction Clauses

 Non-exclusive English jurisdiction clauses and asymmetric jurisdiction clauses that appoint the English courts will not have the same level of protection after the end of the transition period in the courts of the remaining EU member States as exclusive English jurisdiction clauses and therefore, the rules which may apply to any issues concerning choice of jurisdiction and the enforcement of any judgment that may result from these clauses is uncertain.
-Disputes which concern issues relating to these clauses after Brexit may be at an increased risk of parallel proceedings and the proceedings themselves will be at the mercy of local courts and national rules with probable delays and escalating costs unless a Future Relationship Agreement covering these issues is agreed.
+Disputes which concern issues relating to these clauses may be at an increased risk of parallel proceedings and the proceedings themselves will be at the mercy of local courts and national rules with probable delays and escalating costs unless a Future Relationship Agreement covering these issues is agreed.
 Enforcement of judgments on contracts containing such clauses will be possible but the process will take more time and will be more expensive than is currently the case.

 The enforceability of international arbitration awards will continue unaffected by Brexit.
 Parties can therefore continue to agree to arbitrate their disputes on an agreement after Brexit in the same way as before.
 For example, the New York Convention is a multilateral treaty that is independent of EU law.
 The UK and all EU Member States are signatories to it.
 An arbitration award issued following an arbitration in a signatory country to the New York Convention is enforceable with minimum procedural difficulty in approximately 160 country signatory countries including the EU Member States.

 The advantages of using English law as the governing law of a contract are undiminished by Brexit.
 It will still be possible as before to use exclusive jurisdiction clauses to confer binding jurisdiction on English courts and to ensure enforceability of resulting English court judgments in EU Member States, by virtue of The Hague Convention even in the event that the UK and EU are unable to agree a Future Relationship Agreement.
 Parties should continue to use English law in contracts and should continue to use exclusive English jurisdiction clauses, where this continues to be their preferred option.